chrisvanfossen/chrisvanfossen.github.com/_posts/2014/2014-01-29-co-founder-application.md

 ### Next Steps:

-An ideal candidates will likely be a freelancer that sets their own schedule.
+An ideal candidate will likely be a freelancer that sets their own schedule.
 You must be willing to meet semi-regularly because some of the best collaboration happens in person, and usually after a few beers ;).
 As much as I believe that you shouldn’t limit your searches to a single market, I would like to find people that are local to the Tampa Bay area.
 I have office space in Ybor City on 7th Avenue with a big whiteboard for us to huddle around.

 If this sounds like something you’d be interested in, feel free to email me at <a href="mailto:joshtronic+cofounder@gmail.com">joshtronic+cofounder@gmail.com</a> or hit me up on Twitter: <a href="https://twitter.com/joshtronic">@joshtronic</a>.
 Links to what you’ve done are better than words about it, cover letter optional.